 The discussion papers should:

-- identify key areas, questions, and issues relating to these four stages, topics which might be focused on the longer programme of work; or
+- identify key areas, questions, and issues relating to the first stage of the programme (and which can subsequently inform the later three programme stages), topics which might be focused on the longer programme of work; or

 While current widespread debates relating to AI and large language models require attention, and the Academy has been actively involved in engagement related to the recent AI Safety Summit in the UK, it is also important to recognise that AI models exist in a much larger landscape of digital technologies and systems, including virtual spaces, social media and online communities, media such as gaming, data, digital public services, the so-called Internet of Things (IoT), and so on.
 We therefore welcome contributions that discuss the following aspects of Digital Society, though these are not exhaustive: